 color found in Paraiba, Brazil, that is caused by copper.

 Chrome tourmaline is an intense green color.

 Parti-color tourmaline refers to tourmalines that are more than one color!

 It is pink on the inside and green on the outside,

 generally triangular in shape,

-like the one pictured above and below.
+like the one pictured above.

 Black rutilated or Tourmalinated Quartz refers to